Voter Registration in Indiana

 - Online at the Federal Voting Assistance Program's website.

-- By downloading and completing the Federal Post Card Application (Form 76) and sending to your local voter registration office.
+- By downloading and completing the Voter Registration and Absentee Ballot Request Federal Post Card Application (Form 76) and mailing to your local voter registration office.

 NOTE: Indiana provides a detailed Military and Overseas Voters' Guide to help with completing registration and absentee application forms.

 Late Registration for Military Members and Overseas Voters

 Generally, residents must register no later than 29 days before the election.
 This means mail-in registrations must be postmarked 29 days before the election (see below).

 However, military members, their dependents and overseas voters have an extended timeframe to register and to vote.
 Please see the section for Military and Overseas Voters on the Election Division website.

 If you're currently out-of-state (for example, to attend college), you can register to vote in Indiana by mail.
 See Register to Vote in Indiana above to learn how.
 Visit the Election Division website for information on requesting an absentee ballot.

 Unless you're a member of the military or a military member dependent, you must register to vote no later than 29 days before the Primary or General Election.